offbynull/learn/Math/input/input.md

    8
    ```

-Each fraction has a different sized pieces, but the overall value covered by those pieces (the gray region) is the same.
+Each fraction has different sized pieces, but the overall value covered by those pieces (the gray region) is the same.

 If a fraction has ...